-It’s the last day in January.
+It’s the last day of January.
 Can you believe it?

 This week I’m attempting to make Spanish rice.
 Why?
 Big A loves it.
 I’ve tried this recipe but it’s not authentic enough for her.
 She always eats the Spanish rice in restaurants or when we eat takeout at home.